 3 year course access

 Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 What Is Risk Mitigation: Risk Mitigation Training

 The ability to strategically guide an organization through troubled waters is a supreme test of a business leader’s mettle.
-Gaining management training to create and implement a risk mitigation plan is a crucial component of Simplilearn’s Post Graduate Program in Project Management, developed with the University of Massachusetts Amherst.
+Gaining management training to create and implement a risk mitigation plan is a crucial component of Simplilearn’s PMP course, developed with the University of Massachusetts Amherst.
 This project management program covers the essential elements of business strategy and management.